 Do not settle until you are comfortable with a well-fitting hearing aid!

 Experiencing Pain When Wearing Hearing Aids

 While many first-time hearing aid wearers experience minor discomfort and take some time to get used to wearing the earpiece, they soon adapt and have no problems.
 If after wearing the hearing aid daily you are having any type of pain, contact a professional as soon as possible.

-Audicus’ staff audiologists can read your audiogram and tinker with their hearing aid recommendation to make sure you are experiencing the best hearing feasible.
-Each hearing aid is tailored to the purchaser, so if the sound seems too loud or quiet or there is any discomfort, the hearing aid should be exchanged.
+Audicus’ staff audiologists can read your audiogram and tinker with their hearing aid recommendation to ensure you’re experiencing the best hearing feasible.
+Each hearing aid is tailored to the purchaser.
+If the sound seems too loud or quiet or if there is any discomfort, the hearing aid should be exchanged.